chruxin/UBC-Courses/2017S1-CPSC340/FinalCheatsheet.md

 ## t-SNE

 special case of MDS, focus on small distances by allowing large variance in large distances

+# Sparsity

+Related to feature selection and L1-regularization (w is sparse)

+NMF leads to sparse Z and W

 # Runtime Summary